 681 South African Literature and Film - Dr. Karin Berkman

-This course offers an introduction to South African literature and film under apartheid and in its immediate aftermath.
+This Literature course offers an introduction to South African literature and film under apartheid and in its immediate aftermath.
 We will study the historical context of apartheid in order to examine how South Africa’s unique racist policies affected the work of writers, artists and filmmakers.
 We will examine how South African writers and filmmakers continue to write and create despite the constant threats of censorship, bannings and exile.
 We will consider the role of the writer and film-maker in times of political crisis and examine the ways in which literature and film are implicated in practices of resistance, witnessing and commemoration.

-In this course we will view films and read different literary forms including short novels, short stories, drama and poetry.
+In this Literature course we will view films and read different literary forms including short novels, short stories, drama and poetry.
 We will consider the works on some of South Africa’s most renowned writers, including Alan Paton, Nadine Gordimer, Athol Fugard, Oswald Mtshali, Mongane Wally Serote, Dennis Brutus, among others.

 683 Restoration and Early Eighteenth-Century British Literature - Dr. Yael Shapira

-This course offers an introduction to a range of literary works and styles produced in England from 1660 to the mid-eighteenth century.
+This Literature course offers an introduction to a range of literary works and styles produced in England from 1660 to the mid-eighteenth century.
 We will consider how the poetry, prose and drama of the period develop against a historical backdrop of political, economic and cultural changes.
 Our readings will touch on such topics as the emergence of the novel as a new literary form; the place of literary tradition within a world where literature is swiftly becoming a commodity; the expanding role of women as both objects and producers of literature; and the role of the colonialist encounter with other cultures in shaping the era’s literary output.

-691 - Modern American Poetry - Prof. Marcela Sulak
+691 Modern American Poetry - Prof. Marcela Sulak

-Focusing on poetry from Emily Dickinson to the most contemporary border crossings into America, this course examines the way Americans have and continue to narrate a national mythology through the stories they tell about their country, their neighbors, and themselves.
+Focusing on poetry from Emily Dickinson to the most contemporary border crossings into America, this Literature course examines the way Americans have and continue to narrate a national mythology through the stories they tell about their country, their neighbors, and themselves.
 Focusing on roads, borders, and walls, we will attend to the limits of the myths of America, as well as to the ways in which previously excluded groups have sought to write themselves into American history.

 696 Romantic Literature- Dr. Daniel Feldman

-This course surveys the movement known as Romanticism in its British form between the years 1789-1830.
+This Literature course surveys the movement known as Romanticism in its British form between the years 1789-1830.
 What constituted the Romantic revolution in imagination, art, and literature?
 How did the Romantic movement arise out of the historic events of its day and how does it influence our understanding of literature today?
 This lecture course emphasizes close reading of works by the great Romantic poets: Wordsworth, Coleridge, Byron, Percy Bysshe Shelley, and Keats, as well as selected texts by William Blake, John Clare, Mary Shelley, and William Hazlitt.
 Students should have a firm grasp of poetry as a prerequisite for the course.

 697 Modernist Literature - Dr. Carra Glatt

 Fueled by rapid urbanization, social transformation, and the global trauma of World War I, the first decades of the twentieth century witnessed profound changes in modes of artistic expression.
-This course examines the roots, principles, and varieties of Anglo-American literary modernism as practiced by major authors like Ernest Hemingway, Katherine Anne Porter, James Joyce, Virginia Woolf, William Faulkner, TS Eliot, Gertrude Stein and Wallace Stevens.
+This Literature course examines the roots, principles, and varieties of Anglo-American literary modernism as practiced by major authors like Ernest Hemingway, Katherine Anne Porter, James Joyce, Virginia Woolf, William Faulkner, TS Eliot, Gertrude Stein and Wallace Stevens.
 As we discuss key poems, short stories, and novels of the modernist period, we will also consider contemporary developments in the visual arts and music, which, like simultaneous and often interconnected innovations in literary form, experimented with new ways of representing reality and human experience.

-4250 Troubled Writing: Irish Literature in the 20th and 21st Centuries - Dr. Karin Berkman
+6250 Troubled Writing: Irish Literature in the 20th and 21st Centuries - Dr. Karin Berkman

 “Out of Ireland have we come.